 ► Pro Tip: You do not have to be a Carroll School of Management student to take advantage of the Career Center.
 We repeat: you don’t have to be in the Carroll School to go to the Career Center.
 Promise yourself that you will visit the Career Center—it’s in Southwell Hall, on Commonwealth Ave.—at least once during your freshman year.
 You won’t regret it.

 ► Pro Tip: Make a LinkedIn profile early and secure your custom URL.
 The Career Center staff will show you how to do this.
 You want to own your brand (i.e. your name) online, and customizing your URL is a great way to ensure you do.

 Ahhh, Boston public transportation.
 The city has a love/hate relationship with the "T" (the nickname for Boston's subway service, the MBTA), especially when it comes to the B train.
 This ever-so-slow branch of the T's Green Line may tempt you, since its final stop is Boston College, but it takes about 20 extra minutes.

 ► Pro Tip: There are faster ways to get to Boston College.

-- Take the Green line C train to Cleveland Circle: The last stop on the C line brings you right into Cleveland Circle.
-Walk over to the Bank of America on Chestnut Hill Ave. to board the bus back to campus.
+- Take the Green Line C train to Cleveland Circle, the last stop on the C Line.
+Walk over to the Bank of America on Chestnut Hill Ave. to board the BC Shuttle Bus to campus.

 A note for our alumni: BC has changed through the years, and so has its food.
 You might not have had some of these yummies when you were at the Heights!